Our Expertise

 Real Estate Inheritance in Greece

-In Greece, the inheritance of real estate is a complex and highly regulated process that often requires the expertise of a Greek real estate lawyer.
+In Greece, the inheritance of real estate is a complex and highly regulated process that often requires the expertise of a Greek real estate and property lawyer.
 Greek property laws are rooted in a mixture of civil law and customary practices, making it crucial to navigate the intricacies of inheritance with professional guidance.

 When an individual passes away in Greece and leaves behind real estate assets, these properties become part of their estate.
 The inheritance process involves several key steps, including the determination of heirs, the valuation of the estate, and the distribution of assets, which may include land, houses, or apartments.